 Close of Polling

-Candidate names are listed below in alphabetical order, but they will be rotated on ballot papers.
+Candidate names are listed above in alphabetical order, but they will be rotated on ballot papers.

 This means there is a 'polling period', rather than one polling day as for state Parliamentary elections.
 Every elector will be sent their very own postal ballot pack at their postal address.
-You then have around 4 weeks to complete and post your vote back to the returning officer.
-In 2017 the Burnie City by-elections polling period is between Tuesday 7 November to 10am Tuesday 5 December.
+You then have around 2 weeks to complete and post your vote back to the returning officer.
+In 2016 the Central Highland by-election polling period is between Tuesday 5 April to 10am Tuesday 19 April.

 If you are outside of Tasmania during the polling period, you may apply for an express vote.

 Between 6th and 8th April, keep your eye on the mailbox for your ballot pack, which will look like this:

 Are you on the State electoral roll?